random-goose/Notes-Vault/IV/DBMS/DBMS IV.md

 ## BCNF
 - Table should be in 3NF
-- Every attribute should be dependent on the candidate key
+- Every attribute (including the kes themself) should be dependent on the candidate key

 | Roll no | Voter Id | Grade | Constituency |
 | ------- | -------- | ----- | ------------ |